 As part of the MSA, WNS also benefits from a recently signed AGS contract for approximately 580 employees with Aviva's Irish subsidiary, Hibernian.

-Based on the anticipated service requirements of these businesses, as provided by Aviva, WNS estimates that the Master Services Agreement could generate approximately
+Based on the anticipated service requirements of these businesses, as provided by Aviva, WNS estimates that the Master Services Agreement could generate approximately billion in revenues over the life of the contract.

 The total purchase consideration paid to Aviva for the transaction is approximately GBP 115 million (8 million), subject to adjustments for cash and debt.
 WNS funded the transaction through a combination of cash and a bank loan facility of approximately 0 million.